rmrk-team/rmrk-docs/docs/getting-started.md

 ## What is RMRK?

-RMRK is a set of NFT standards which compose several "NFT 2.0 lego" primitives.
-Putting these legos together allows a user to create NFT systems of arbitrary complexity.
+RMRK is a set of NFT standards which compose several "Modular NFT" primitives.
+Putting these "legos" together allows a user to create NFT systems of arbitrary complexity.

 If you want to dive right in, see the [concepts](/concepts) page.